IckleShipper/Python./README.md

 budget.py
 ---------
-You enter the movie number from https://www.themoviedb.org/.
+You enter the movie's number from https://www.themoviedb.org/.
 The program prints the movie's budget.

 my_base.py
 ----------
-The program creates a database of movies, that contains movies' details from https://www.themoviedb.org/.
+The program creates a database of movies, that contains movies' details.
 The number of movies in the database is 1000 by default, but you can change it.

 original_title.py